What42Pizza/Wgpu-Template/readme.md

 This is a template for using Rust + Winit + Wgpu to build native desktop programs.
 I don't exactly expect others to want to use this, but it'll still be very useful for myself (not just for making programs, but also updating this template's dependencies to see how to update other programs' dependencies).

+## NOTES
-## NOTE: Even though I'd like for this to work on any OS, only Windows 10 is tested for now.
+- Even though I'd like for this to work on any OS, only Windows 10 is tested for now.
+- You may want to use sdl3-rs instead of winit, you can see how to do so [here](https://github.com/revmischa/sdl3-rs/blob/master/examples/raw-window-handle-with-wgpu/main.rs)

 <br>